RUBEENAANWAR/Machine-test/README.md

 - Almost completed the task
 - clone this repo and run the server to confirm it is actually working
+- Used react data table
-- Did searching and filtering,used react data table
+- Did searching and filtering
 - Added a button with multiple functions